NYC honors officer at funeral hours after another is shot

 Mora’s contributions to others continued after his death, when the 27-year-old’s organs were donated to five different people in need.

-“This has been a painful last few weeks,” the Democrat added, vowing to “build a city of peace out of the ashes of fear.”

-Mora, who came to the U.S. in childhood, joined the NYPD after graduating from John Jay College of Criminal Justice.
-As a student who'd grown up in East Harlem, he was interested in improving relations between police and the neighborhoods they patrolled.

-“Wilbert was the perfect candidate to join the NYPD,” Police Commissioner Keechant Sewell said Wednesday as she posthumously promoted him, like Rivera, to detective.
-“No one had to tell him to become a police officer.
-It was all he ever wanted to do.”
+"Wilbert was the perfect candidate to join the NYPD....
+It was all he ever wanted to do," Police Commissioner Keechant Sewell said Wednesday as she posthumously promoted him to detective, as Rivera was during his funeral Friday.

-“It’s a horrible loss for the community, for the city, for anyone that’s a first responder,” Linden, New Jersey, Officer Raymond Wegrzynek, 34, said outside St. Patrick's Cathedral on Wednesday for the latest in a series of police funerals he has attended in his six years of police work.
-“It’s a thing that we do.
-We all come together.”

-The gunman who killed Mora and the 22-year-old Rivera, Lashawn McNeil, died after a third officer shot him as he tried to flee, officials said.
+After Cardinal Timothy Dolan presided over Mora's funeral, a phalanx of officers stretched for blocks along Fifth Avenue, their white-gloved hands rising in a rolling salute to the hearse carrying Mora's casket, escorted by scores of police motorcycles and several helicopters above.
+A large American flag hung over the storied avenue.

+“Any time you hear that another officer was killed, you know it’s a reality in our profession, but it’s still shocking, nonetheless," said Philadelphia Police Capt.
+Stephen Clark, a 26-year police veteran.
+"We train to stay alive, and we train to prevent that from happening.
+So it’s always a shock.”

 This story has been corrected to show that Rivera and Mora were shot Jan.
 21, not Jan.
 22.